pflaeging/PortableSigner2/README.txt

 There's a minimal installer in the package PortableSigner-Generic-x.x.xxx.zip in the directory linux/.

-There's a full blown installer also for the required JCE Policies for Windows as PortableSigner-Installer-x.x.xxx.exe.
+There's a full blown installer as PortableSigner-Installer-x.x.xxx.exe.

 The following additional libraries are provided and used: